Jane Rosenberg

-Jane Rosenberg is an American courtroom artist known for her pastel sketches of high-profile defendants, including Donald Trump, Harvey Weinstein, Jeffrey Epstein, Sean Combs, and Bill Cosby.
+Jane Rosenberg is an American courtroom artist known for her pastel sketches of high-profile defendants, including Donald Trump, Harvey Weinstein, Jeffrey Epstein, Sean Combs, Tom Brady and Bill Cosby.

 Biography

 Rosenberg studied fine art at the Art Students League of New York, where abstract art was more popular than her preferred realism.
 She describes herself as having been a "closet portrait artist", drawing portraits in her kitchen.
 After graduating, she worked as a portrait artist in Provincetown, Massachusetts, sketching tourists for a dollar and busking by reproducing famous paintings in sidewalk chalk.
 When Rosenberg attended a lecture by courtroom artist Marilyn Church at the Society of Illustrators, she was inspired to attempt courtroom sketches herself.

 To prepare a portfolio, Rosenberg began to attend the evening sessions of the New York City Criminal Court, where she sketched prostitutes at their arraignments.
 When she asked a court officer where the artists sat, he invited her to join them in the jury box the following week during the arraignment of Craig Crimmins.
 CNN declined to buy the sketch, but Rosenberg successfully sold it to NBC, which aired the image on the evening news.
 The 1980 sale began Rosenberg's career as a courtroom artist.

 Rosenberg, who has now worked as a courtroom sketch artist for more than 40 years, lives on the Upper West Side of Manhattan, near Columbia University.
 She is married to a criminal defense attorney whom she met at a courthouse; the couple have one child.